 Colette goes ahead to include a detailed and well-written guidebook.
 She began doing professional readings over three decades ago, and the book now incorporates a modern twist and classical form to give meanings focused on personal growth and transformation.

-Moreover, the card’s messages have positive affirmation in the present tense, instead of warnings, forecasts, or instructions.
+Moreover, the card’s messages have positive affirmations in the present tense instead of warnings, forecasts, or instructions.
 Both traditional and modern tarot enthusiasts will love this deck as they can apply their spreads.

-The deck is perfect for anyone looking for confirmation about the direction they are heading, those who need help when they feel lost, anyone looking for understanding about their circumstances, or individuals concerned about the choices they’ve made.
+The deck is perfect for anyone looking for confirmation about their direction, those who need help when they feel lost, those looking to understand their circumstances, or those concerned about their choices.
 Unfortunately, some traditional tarot deck readers found this deck lacking.